NITCbase/nitcbase.github.io/docs/Roadmap/Stage09.md

 SELECT id,name,size FROM Toys INTO ToySizes;            # Error: Attribute does not exist
 ```

-**Q3.** Consider a relation `QuizMarks(rollNo NUM, name STR, cgpa NUM, quizMarks NUM, location STR)` which stores the data of the results of a scholarship quiz in a college.
+**Q3.** Create a relation `QuizMarks(rollNo STR, name STR, cgpa NUM, quizMarks NUM, location STR)` which stores the data of the results of a scholarship quiz in a college.
+Insert the records from the file [quizmarks.csv](/roadmap_files/stage9/quizmarks.csv) into it.
 All students who have a CGPA greater than 8 and scored more than 85 marks for the quiz are eligible for the scholarship.
 The organisers need the roll number and name of all the eligible students separated by location.
-Write queries to fetch this data for the locations `Kerala`, `Delhi` and `Telengana`.
+Write the required queries and fetch this data for the locations `Kerala`, `Gujarat` and `Telangana`.